ColecoVision

-The ColecoVision is a second-generation home video-game console developed by Coleco and launched in North America in August 1982.
-It was released a year later in Europe by CBS Electronics as the CBS ColecoVision.
+The ColecoVision is a second-generation home video game console developed by Coleco and launched in North America in August 1982.
+It was released later in July 1983 in Europe by CBS Electronics as the CBS ColecoVision.

 The console offered a closer experience to more powerful arcade video games compared to competitors such as the Atari 2600 and Intellivision.
-The initial catalog of twelve games on ROM cartridge included the first home version of Nintendo's Donkey Kong as the pack-in game.
+The initial catalog of 12 games on ROM cartridge included the first home version of Nintendo's Donkey Kong as the pack-in game.
 Approximately 136 games were published for the ColecoVision between 1982 and 1984, including Sega's Zaxxon and some ports of lesser-known arcade games that found a larger audience on the console, such as Lady Bug, Cosmic Avenger, and Venture.

-Coleco released a series of hardware add-ons and special controllers to expand the capabilities of the console; "Expansion Module #1" allowed the system to play Atari 2600 cartridges, while a later module converted the system into the Adam home computer.
+Coleco released a series of hardware add-ons and special controllers to expand the capabilities of the console.
+"Expansion Module #1" allowed the system to play Atari 2600 cartridges.
+"Expansion Module #3", released some time later, converted the system into the Adam home computer, using the ColecoVision hardware primarily as a display system and handling joysticks.
+The resulting system ran all ColecoVision games as well as new software for the Adam.

 The ColecoVision was discontinued in 1985, when Coleco withdrew from the video game market.
 Coleco had already contemplated shifting focus to their successful Cabbage Patch Kids toy line after the costly failure of their Adam computer.